-Any unsecured debt that you owe at the time you go Bankrupt is included.
-This is the case whether you know about the debt or not.
-As such if you forget to include a debt or a new debt appears that you were not previously aware of it is automatically included in the procedure.
+As such if you forget to include a debt on your original application or a new debt appears that you were not previously aware of it does not matter.
+Once it comes to light it is automatically included in the original procedure.

 Improving your Credit Rating after Bankruptcy

 Going bankrupt seriously affects your credit rating.
 A record of the procedure remains on your credit file for 6 years from the start date.
 It will be very hard for you to get new lines of credit during this period.

 This means that your credit rating will remain poor for a considerable time after you are discharged.
 However there are certain things you can do to start improving it before the record drops off your file.

 Firstly you can checking whether there are any date errors on your credit file.
 If so these can be changed.
 In addition using a credit repair credit card will allow you to start building a history of responsible credit usage.